-“It has been reported that the mayor of Coventry attempted to suppress local airplay of the single: Peter Asher would recall hearing that the mayor felt the song ‘was insulting to his city or something'” although Asher claimed to have had no immediate awareness of this purported boycott.
+“It was been reported that the mayor of Coventry attempted to suppress local airplay of the single: Peter Asher would recall hearing that the mayor felt the song ‘was insulting to his city or something’ although Asher later claimed to have had no immediate awareness of this purported boycott.

 “In 2012, the song was covered and released as single by English musician Alex Day.
 It was Day’s first single to get a physical release in UK record stores following a distribution deal with Universal Music.”

 Peter & Gordon, “Lady Godiva” (1966):